Talking Istanbul, Turkey on the Amateur Traveler Podcast

 It's not the first time I've been on a podcast talking about Istanbul, nor my first time on a podcast or radio in general, but getting onto this program meant a lot to me because of what a frequent listener I am to the show.
 Not to mention, I know Chris personally at this point from my involvement attending TBEX in both Jerusalem and Killarney (by the way, some Irish content is on the way, and it's content that I'm really personally invested in, so stay tuned!).

 Istanbul, and Turkey in general, is in flux right now in many ways, but we aimed to highlight the beauty and majesty of the city, which is the beating, stable heart of Istanbul.
-If nothing else, Istanbul is extraordinarily resilient, and I found it almost therapeutic to recount what my three years (2014-2017) living in Istanbul were like, in contrast to potentially concerning headlines.
-And, as I previously mentioned, it was great to chat about the city with a man who clearly also knows a fair a bit about its history, where it stands in the presen, and its direction into the future.
+If nothing else, Istanbul is extraordinarily resilient, and I found it almost therapeutic to recount what my three years (2014-2017) living in Istanbul were like on the Amateur Traveler Podcast, in contrast to potentially concerning headlines.
+And, as I previously mentioned, it was great to chat about the city with a man who clearly also knows a fair a bit about its history, where it stands in the present, and its direction into the future.

-You can see the episode kindly embedded below and I strongly recommend you find the time to listen, if only to learn more about a city I hold dear to my heart.
+You can see the Amateur Traveler episode, “Travel to Istanbul, Turkey",” kindly embedded below and I strongly recommend you find the time to listen, if only to learn more about a city I hold dear to my heart.
 Hopefully it'll further plant the seed that Istanbul is a city worth going to, and Turkey is a country worth visiting.

 Have you been to Istanbul before?
 What did you think?
 Did you think that the podcast episode did a good job covering what the city is all about?
 Is there anything you would have added or talked more about?
+Have you listened to the Amateur Traveler Podcast before?
 Any and all comments are welcome as, as always, I'll take the time to respond to each and every one.